-Is your website optimized to meet the demands of web accessibility guidelines in 2019 and beyond?
+Is your website optimized to meet the demands of web accessibility guidelines?

 One in four adults living in the United States – 61 million Americans – have some type of disability that impacts major life activities.
 That number increases each year, and yet many ecommerce websites still have yet to optimize their sites for this massive demographic of online shoppers.

 If you haven’t already invested the time and resources into making your website accessible for every user, you’re missing out on a significant share of your market and you’re putting yourself at risk for litigation.
 Now, the web accessibility guidelines established by the world wide web consortium (W3C) are being enforced to all webpages, where previously it was mainly government websites that were required to follow these guidelines.

 A recent Supreme Court ruling (Robles v.
 Domino’s Pizza LLC) put web accessibility on the radar for online business-owner.
 Court justices turned down an appeal from Domino’s and let stand a U.S. 9th Circuit Court of Appeals ruling holding that the Americans With Disabilities Act (ADA) protects access not just to restaurants and stores but also to the websites and apps of those businesses.